 CRO, as we’ve discussed, is more focused on the processes to increase the percentage of people on the site who become customers.

-CRO can tell you what is happening on your site, while UX gives deeper insights into why it is happening.
+CRO can tell you what is happening on your Shopify store, while UX gives deeper insights into why it is happening.
 CRO may confirm that page variant A performs better than page variant B, but UX lets you understand why page A performs better.

 Apologies for that terrible pun.
 The benefits of CRO are clear - with iterative changes to your Shopify store, performance can be improved and more sales can be generated from the traffic that you’re already getting.
 So what now?
 If you’re interested in learning more about how our Optimisation and Growth Specialists can help you improve your store, generate more sales and create brand evangelists, simply get in touch and they’ll be happy to have a chat.